 If you are looking for one-off custom data sets, please feel free to contact us to evaluate what's possible.

 The amount of company and contact downloads/exports depends on your subscription type and is calculated annually per subscription (not per user).
-Click here to see more details per subscription.
+Click here o see more details per subscription.

-For one company credit you obtain profile/information of one company.
+For one company credit, you obtain the profile/information of one company.
 Please note that contact details (e.g., name, email address, phone number) are not included in a company download and are a part of a contact download, covered by contact credits.
-For more details see FAQ item "What is included in a company/contact export file".
+For more details see the FAQ item "What is included in a company/contact export file".

 You will receive the downloaded data in a csv file.
 When downloading both company and contact data you receive two separate files (one for company and one for contact downloads) to facilitate import in your CRM or marketing software tool.
 If needed, additional company and/or contact credits can be purchased with any subscription.

-Online profile contains much more information about the company (e.g. descriptions, industries, application types, ecosystems).
+The online profile contains much more information about the company (e.g. descriptions, industries, application types, ecosystems).
 Here you can also directly access individual contact information and find other companies similar to this one.
-See below examples of Online and Exported company profile.
+See below examples of Online and Exported company profiles.